allie-project/ml2/README.md

 Because building ONNX Runtime takes so long (and static linking is not recommended by Microsoft), it may be easier to compile ONNX Runtime as a shared library or use prebuilt DLLs.
 However, this can cause some issues with library paths and load orders.

 ### Windows
 Some versions of Windows come bundled with `onnxruntime.dll` in the System32 folder.
-On build 22598.1, `onnxruntime.dll` is on version 1.10.0. libglide requires 1.11.0, so everything failed because system DLLs take precedence.
-Luckily, DLLs in the same folder as the application have higher priority; libglide can automatically copy the DLLs to the Cargo target folder when the `onnx-copy-dylibs` feature is enabled.
+On build 22598.1, `onnxruntime.dll` is on version 1.10.0.
+ML2 requires 1.11.0, so everything failed because system DLLs take precedence.
+Luckily, DLLs in the same folder as the application have higher priority; ML2 can automatically copy the DLLs to the Cargo target folder when the `onnx-copy-dylibs` feature is enabled.

 ### Linux
 You'll either have to copy `libonnxruntime.so` to a known lib location (e.g. `/usr/lib`) or use rpath.